WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ### DID Auth as Token Endpoint Authentication Method

-As part of the OAuth2 / OIDC workflow, _relying party_ clients must authenticate themselves to the authorization server (such as the token issuing endpoint) using a variety of methods.
-Since a PKI based authentication method is already supported by OIDC (such as the `private_key_jwt` method), DID Auth can fulfill a role as a secure client authentication mechanism during this step.
+As part of the OAuth2 / OIDC workflow, _relying party_ clients must authenticate themselves to the authorization server (i.e. the token issuing endpoint) using a variety of methods.
+Since a PKI-based authentication method is already supported by OIDC (i.e. the `private_key_jwt` method), DID Auth can fulfill a role as a secure client-authentication mechanism during this step.

 # Security and Privacy Considerations

-## Support for multiple DIDs
+## Support for Multiple DIDs

 During a DID Auth interaction, a _relying party_ may request that the _identity owner_'s user agent display a DID selection dialog where the _identity owner_ is able to pick the DID to authenticate with to the _relying party_.
 The DID Auth challenge and response are then done using that DID.